An easy to build farmers market sign is the perfect decor for early fall.

 - Black and red craft paint

 - (4) 12″ x 24″ pieces of non-permanent vinyl

 - (4) 12″ x 24″ vinyl transfer paper

 - You can also buy vinyl and transfer paper in large rolls

-Let the bleu dry, then you are ready for paint.
+Let the glue dry, then you are ready for paint.
 To give it a rustic look, leave the wood unsanded.

 Using the transfer sheets, place the vinyl on your mini pallet.
 Ensure it is pressed down well and paint black or red over the top of the stencil with your craft paint.
 To get clean lines with your stencils, do not pull the paint across the stencil, but press it down onto the wood.

-And then I found this silly little squirrel nutcracker at World Market that I couldn’t resist.
 Now I am well on my way to having the perfect fall mantle.
-Maybe it will encourage me to finish the fireplace (but I need to muster up some gusto before I try my first tiling job).
+Maybe it will encourage me to finish the fireplace.

 Just a few more decorations and I will be ready to welcome in fall 🙂